stockphrase/no-silo/content/_index.md

 {{< hint note >}}

-This site is **under heavy construction** and is not yet ready for use.
+This site is **under construction** and is not yet ready for use.
 Mistakes, broken links, and the like should be expected.

 {{< /hint >}}